thestrukture/IDE/README.md

 		$ IDE --headless & npm start

 Take note of the pid ID to stop server process.
 Once your server is up feel free to use `npm start` directly.

+### IE Fix
+If build commands keep returning the same message, push the `F12` key down to open developer tools and try building again.

 ### Install Via APT